kemball/karkadann/README.md

 Remember to set the location of your pHMM library and orthomcl installation in karkadann.cfg.

+#Troubleshooting

+This is just an incomplete list of all the things that can go wrong.

+If `--promer` crashes with a mysql exception about not having enough connections, karkadann is trying to use too many database connections in parallel.
+Either up your number of allowed connections for the main database(the default is 151) or use `--cores 20` to limit the parallelization.

+Don't worry about 'BiopythonExperimentalWarning'.

+If `--network` is taking a really long time and not using much system resources, check if mummer is getting called.
+If it is, the promer_scores are being calculated on the fly and one at a time.
+Pause the process(or quit, or don't pause, they should all work) and run `--promer --type interesting_classification` to do the number-crunching in the background.
+If mummer's not being called it's probably just taking a long time.
+It's not that fast.

 #Development details
 I've documented all the function signatures here but the API is still half-baked and subject to change.
 At some point there'll be a set of functions that are available for export and guaranteed not to change, but that point is not today.